3rd-Eden/node-hashring/README.md

 #### String

-A single server, possible, but pointless in most cases if you only use one server, then done use the HashRing at all, it only adds overhead.
+A single server, possible, but pointless in most cases if you only use one server, then don't use the HashRing at all, it only adds overhead.

 ```js
 var ring = new HashRing('127.0.0.1:11211');